 2018 STREET PROJECT - SPECIAL ASSESSMENTS REPORT

 The City Council approved special assessments for the properties along the 2018 street project mainly Water and School Streets.
-The following report is the preliminary notice of specials mailed to each property owner and adopted by City Council.
-The final amounts of special assessments is determined by the "as built" quantities and prices so what's reflected in this report is preliminary and should not be construed as being a final number.
+The final amounts of special assessments is determined by the "as built" quantities and prices.

-Special assessments can be paid in basically two ways - in full before the tax roll information is due to the Columbia County Treasurer's office or by installments.
+At this time special assessments on any city project can be paid in basically two ways - in full before the tax roll information is due to the Columbia County Treasurer's office or by installments.
 Those installments are based on the amount of special assessments a property receives.

 $1.00 TO $2,000.00 – 5 YEAR REPAYMENT